 Traffic Management - Over £20,000 has been invested in traffic management and a tracking system to monitor our fleet, providing live data and reducing unnecessary use of fuel mileage and wasted journeys.

 3. HOW ARE WE WORKING TOGETHER WITH THE COMMUNITY?

-Charity Work - Skills regularly supports local charities and actively takes part in fund raising.
-Nigel Skill and staff have helped raise over £100,000 for charities over the years contributing to charities such as Cancer Research UK, Race For Life, Maggies Cancer Care Centre Nottingham, Unique Chromosome Disorder Charity, Children in Need, Poppy Appeal and Sandicliff4Kidz charity for underprivileged kids.
-Nigel Skill actively takes part in events and in recent years has cycled from Lands End to John OGroats and Twickenham to Stade de France in Paris all in aid of charity.
+Charity Work - Skills regularly supports local charities and actively participates in fundraising.
+Nigel Skill and staff have helped raise over £100,000 for charities over the years, contributing to charities such as Cancer Research UK, Race For Life, Maggie's Cancer Care Centre Nottingham, Unique Chromosome Disorder Charity, Children in Need, Poppy Appeal and Sandicliff4Kidz charity for underprivileged kids.
+In addition, Nigel Skill actively participates in events and, in recent years, has cycled from Land's End to John O'Groats and Twickenham to Stade de France in Paris, all aiding charity.

-Community Work - Skills prides itself on its corporate social responsibility and regularly supports and sponsors local community based projects.
-Such projects that have seen investment from Skills include local sports clubs, local schools, colleges and universities, local society groups, local charities and apprenticeship and work placement schemes.
+Community Work - Skills prides itself on its corporate social responsibility and regularly supports and sponsors local community-based projects.
+Such projects that have seen investment from Skills include local sports clubs, local schools, colleges and universities, local society groups, local charities, apprenticeships, and work placement schemes.

 WHAT COULD YOU DO TO GO GREEN TODAY?

-You can also help by making more conscious decisions about the way you travel or commute.
-Do you need to drive?
+You can also help by making more conscious decisions about how you travel or commute.
+For example, do you need to drive?
 Could you take the bus, cycle or walk instead?
-Do you leave the lights on in rooms in your home which you are not using, could you turn them off instead?
-If you would like to help get involved you too can submit your ideas to us and tell us how we can be even more sustainable and environmentally friendly.
-Email your ideas to GoGreen@skills.co.uk.
+Do you leave the lights on in rooms in your home that you are not using?
+Could you turn them off instead?
+If you want to help get involved, you can submit your ideas to us and tell us how we can be even more sustainable and environmentally friendly.
+Email your thoughts to GoGreen@skills.co.uk.